delabassee/java-lab/lab6-textblock.md

 Notice that the HTML _id_ element attribute above requires its value to be enclosed in double-quotes, so those double quotes need to be escaped in the Java code.

 Things get worst if you want to preserve the readability and the formatting of the snippet.
-For example, to embed the following basic HTML list in Java code
+For example, to embed the following basic HTML list in Java code.

 ```
 <ul id="example">